10 Snakes That Detach Their Tail

 Source: iNaturalist user Dean Stavrides – CC BY 4.0

-The eastern ribbon snake inhabits the northeast USA, including Ohio and Pennsylvania.
-They love water, particularly small streams and lakes in the grassy countryside.
-They possess an extremely mild venom, and prey largely on small fish.
 This snake particularly loves to climb riverside trees to bask in the sunlight, giving them a miraculous ability to escape flash floods.
-Less positively, it makes them easy pickings for watchful bird predators.
+Less positively, this also makes them easy pickings for watchful bird predators.
 Eastern ribbon snakes can detach their tail, and do so far more commonly than their garter snake cousins.

 One cool feature is that the stump barely bleeds.
 It might leave a small speckle of blood, but not the spurt from a normal animal.
-The wound seals itself instantly, so that the eastern ribbon snake can carry on.
+The wound seals itself instantly, so that the eastern ribbon snake can carry on uninterrupted.
 This hints that the power evolved a relatively long time ago, if it’s become so refined.
-There are costs though.
-A study found on their garter snake relatives found that those with missing tails were significantly poorer swimmers.

 10 Checkered keelback